FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

     1. it is deterministic, same input = same output.
     2. it is quick to compute.
     3. it is not possible to generate a message from its hash value except by brute force.
-    4. it is uncorrelated, a small change to a message, completely change the output.
+    4. it is uncorrelated, a small change to a message completely changes the output.
     5. it is not possible to find two messages with the same hash value.

-A block in the Blockchain have hashes of the previous block which has hashes of the previous block and so on.
-That's why it is secure, because the blocks are chained together.
+A block in the Blockchain has hashes of the previous block which has hashes of the previous block and so on.
+That's why it is secure because the blocks are chained together.

 Solidity: is an object-oriented, high-level language for implementing smart contracts